molepigeon/think-2406-lab/2_container_registry/2_onboarding.md

     * The `EXPOSE` instruction tells the container runtime to expect that the application running inside the container listens on port 8080.
     * The `CMD` instruction defines the command to be executed when a container is started from this image.

+5. Make sure that Docker Content Trust is disabled.
+We will explore Content Trust in a later session.

+    ```bash
+    unset DOCKER_CONTENT_TRUST
+    ```

-5. Build the image.
+6. Build the image.
 Name the image ready for it to be sent to IBM Cloud Container Registry

     ```bash
     docker build -t registry.ng.bluemix.net/my_namespace/hello-world:3.6 .